Monica-Duarte11/Final-Project-SkillScanner/README.md

 ### 2.3.
 Build Machine Learning models to make a prediction of how a profile fits in each of the job roles.
 The predictions are made based on Machine Learning models, which can generate predictions by using skills data extracted from Linkedin and job announcements posted by employers in Glassdoor.

-Considering that Supervised Learning techniques are used in classification models, and among the several algorithms for supervised classification of texts, the following algorithms were used to build the prediction models:
+Considering that, Supervised Learning techniques are used in classification models, and among the several algorithms for supervised classification, the following algorithms were used to build the prediction models:
 * Logistic Regression
 * KNN (K-Nearest Neighbors)
 * PCA (Principal Component Analysis) + Logistic Regression